BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **user_id** _required_
 : The dashboard user id.
-Reach out to [Branch Support](https://support.branch.io/support/tickets/new) to get your `user_id`.
+Can be found on your [Branch Dashboard](https://dashboard.branch.io/settings/account)

 **app_name** _required_ (max 255 characters)
 : The name of the app.